bocha13/myDotFiles/lua/nvim/README.md

 ```

 Stylua
-- An opinionated code formatter for Lua 5.1, Lua 5.2 and Luau, built using full-moon.
-StyLua is inspired by the likes of prettier, it parses your Lua codebase, and prints it back out from scratch, enforcing a consistent code style.
+- An opinionated code formatter for Lua.
+StyLua is inspired by the likes of prettier.
 ```
 cargo install stylua
 ```